Romanian Intelligence Service: Known operations

-On 28 February 2008, the Romanian counter-intelligence officers arrested a Bulgarian military attache, Petar Marinov Zikolov, and a Romanian NCO, Floricel Achim.
+On 28 February 2008, the Romanian counter-intelligence officers arrested a Bulgarian military attaché, Petar Marinov Zikolov, and a Romanian NCO, Floricel Achim.
 They have been prosecuted with charges of espionage.
 It is believed that the leaked information might have been sent to Russia or Ukraine.
 The Bulgarians have denied any connection with Zikolov.
 This has been one of the few espionage cases that have received media attention.

 Programs

 Integrated Information System

 The Integrated Information System (Romanian: Sistemul Informatic Integrat, SII) is a computing system that allows SRI to aggregate data from various governmental agencies.
 It was created in 2003 under the initiative of SRI director Radu Timofte, who sent a request to the Supreme Council of National Defence (CSAT) led by President Ion Iliescu.
 The system has its activities based on secret laws that were not published in Monitorul Oficial.
 The only public information on the system is found in the government decision that followed, which mandated all state institutions to give the system all the information they have.
 The public law does not include any kind of control mechanisms or ways to prevent abuses.

 As such, all information on Romanian and foreign citizens that the state has (such as dates of entering/exiting the country, what car one owns, what phone numbers or phone metadata or what taxes you paid) is fed into the system.
 The names of the members of the Integrated Information System council and its headquarters are a state secret.

 Civil rights NGO APADOR-CH (Human Rights Defense Association of Romania) contested in justice the way it worked, arguing that such a government institution couldn't have been legally created by the way of secret laws and that it broke the Article 8 of the European Convention on Human Rights.
 The NGO lost the trial.

-In 2016, the SRI obtained a 25 million € EU financing for a project called SII Analytics.
-The project is financed by the e-government program of the EU, but parts of it such as "interception of communications" and "facial recognition" show that one of the goals is surveillance.
+In 2016, the SRI obtained a €25 million in financing from the European Union for a project called SII Analytics.
+The project is financed by the E-government program of the EU, but parts of it such as interception of communications and facial recognition show that one of the goals is surveillance.
 The project includes a "good behavior" file for each citizen, which aggregates data from all government agencies.
 APADOR-CH argued that these citizen files can be used for nefarious purposes against some citizens (MPs, judges, prosecutors, businessmen, etc.).